ApChris/Sort-Merge-Join/README.md

 and execute for either small or medium datasets:<br>
 <code>./smj small query/radix</code><br>
 <code>./smj medium query/radix</code></p>
+<code>./smj small/medium radix(for 1 thread without parallel)</code></p>
+<p>If you want to set the threads number that are going to execute the program you have to change it manually from jobScheduler.h (By default threads number has been set as 2)</p>
 <p>To compile Sort-Merge-Join and unit testing seperately:<br>
 <code>make smj</code><br>
 <code>make unit_test</code></p>